"I been makin' fires outta nothin,' if that's what you mean." -- The Human Torch, when asked how he's feeling

 camera (again) and goes "YEAH!!!"

-This movie is sitting on a tape table at a sci-fi convention somewhere right
+This movie is sitting on a DVD table at a sci-fi convention somewhere right

 before the fancy-pants in Hollywood did the new one.
 The FF walk and talk in

-live action, and they're sitting on a tape.
+live action, and they're out there.
 Waiting for you.

 Geek Coolness Factor rating: 10/10